DenKoren/pdf-form-generator/README.md

 to original PDF document contents manually, but it is enough for some simple tasks and it is free :).

+Use `--grid` option when generating form to get info on coordinates you need.
+Use `--debug` option to show all input field IDs and draw them with red borders so you can see their size and location.

 I wrote it to make PDF modifications simpler: it is very annoying to redraw the full PDF form in an online PDF editor tool after small changes in original Mac OS X 'Pages' document or some other editor, that supports exporting to PDF,